HyVar/gentoo_to_mspl/README.md

 * The generation of a new configuration requires the solving of an NP-hard problem.
 In the worst case it may require a long time to be performed but in our test it took only few minutes.

-* Docker was used to simplify the installation of HyPortage.
-We assume by default that this tool is installed in a different VM because it requires the installation of different packages and the Z3 SMT solver.
+* In our [Tool Usage](#tool-usage) section, we considered two OS/Systems because HyPortage requires the installation of different packages and the Z3 SMT solver.
 It is however possible to install it also on the same Gentoo Machine provided that all the HyPortage dependencies are met.